Roger Clarke's Web-Site

 Of the forms taken by the research questions in Table 1, some are familiar and even mainstream, whereas others are unusual.
 The authors' contention is, however, that all are within-scope of the IS discipline.

-Stakeholders exhibit considerable diversity in their weltanschauung.
-In business contexts, most system sponsor interests are ultimately financial or economic in nature.
-On occasions, however, research may be undertaken from the system-sponsor perspective but on the social dimension, where for example a government agency uses an IS to improve the well-being of a minority group, or a non-government organisation uses an IS in support of an environmental objective.
-A specific example of research from the system-sponsor perspective that is on the social dimension is Srivastava & Shainesh (2015), which studied healthcare service-providers and their work for service-disadvantaged segments of Indian society.
+Beyond the perspective that a researcher takes when designing a research investigation is the notion of dimension.
+By dimension, we refer to the nature of the interests that a stakeholder has in a situation.
+In business contexts, most stakeholder interests are ultimately financial or economic in nature.
+On occasions, however, research may be undertaken on the social dimension, where for example a government agency uses an IS to improve the well-being of a minority group, or a non-government organisation uses an IS in support of an environmental objective.
+A specific example of research from the system-sponsor perspective that is on the social dimension is Srivastava & Shainesh (2015), who studied healthcare service-providers and their work for service-disadvantaged segments of Indian society.

-The socio-technical approach and participative analysis of requirements and system design have long reflected the social interests of individual users within organisations (e.g. Land & Hirschheim 1983).
+The participative analysis of requirements and system design have long reflected the social interests of individual users within organisations (e.g. Land & Hirschheim 1983; Mumford, 2000).
 As inter-organisational systems emerged, entities other than the system sponsor were recognised as having a stake in their design and implementation (Pouloudi & Whitley 1997).
 Then, as individuals outside the organisation became users of networked computing facilities, the systems became extra-organisational in nature (Clarke 1992), and the individuals' actions and interests, both economic and social, also needed to be encompassed within the frame of reference.

-In categorising the range of alternative researcher perspectives that can be adopted, it is useful to combine the concept of dimensions with the 'unit of study' notion.
+Categorisation of alternative researcher perspectives usefully includes both the concepts of dimensions and of 'unit of study'.
 Phenomena may be observed at different levels of abstraction.
 For example, a corporation or government agency has multiple sub-organisations and individual roles within it; the interests of humans playing roles within information systems can be considered at the level of each individual employee, of work-groups, or of the employed workforce as a whole; and the interests of humans external to organisations can be examined at the level of the individual, the communities with which they identify, or society, variously at the level of a region or a nation.
 Understanding of environmental phenomena is similarly tiered, reflecting, for example, individual-species-within-context, local bio-communities, regional bio-communities, or the biosphere as a whole.

 In Table 2, a wide range of perspectives is presented, each of which sometimes is, or could be, and, we contend, should be, adopted by IS researchers under some circumstances.
 The alternative researcher perspectives are allocated to the dimension to which they relate, and are organised in descending order of abstraction.

 It is common for IS researchers to adopt the perspective of only one of the many possible stakeholders.
-This simplifies many aspects of the research, such as the formulation of the research questions or objectives, the design of the research process, and the expression of the findings.
+This simplifies many aspects of the research, such as the formulation of the research questions or objectives, the design of the research process, the collection and analysis of data, and the expression of the findings.
 The results of the research are likely to be at least comprehensible to that stakeholder, and quite possibly also of interest, relevance and value to them.